eyzmeng/site-wisc-sdc-fa25-team/site/meetings/2025-10-16/index.md

 The following members are confirmed to be in Team 17 according to [Allie's finalized roster of the team emailed to the club](https://discord.com/channels/1428212879026552872/1428212880184184854/1430371438048710759):

- - Allie
+ - Allie,
- - me (ethan :P)
+ - me (ethan :P),
- - Bridget
+ - Bridget,
- - Rose
+ - Rose,
- - Madhav
+ - Madhav,
- - Saksham (Agent),
+ - Saksham (Agent).

+(For people who are not on the list: Do not worry!
+The list isn't that "formal".
+You should be if you just participate the Discord server (which is what some of you are doing, so great job!)
+Also, it is still important that people join the GitHub repository I created shortly after the meeting.
+I will send out something later along the polls to remind people that it exists....)

-For the people who showed up at the meeting: I recall there was one Master's student in computer science, me as a sophomore/2nd year, and the leader a junior/3rd year; then the rest are freshmen/1st year.
+Among the people who showed up at the meeting, I recall there was one Master's student in computer science, me as a sophomore/2nd year, and the leader a junior/3rd year; then the rest are freshmen/1st year.
 (Most people are freshmen.)